Lemoncode/git-from-ui-to-terminal/README.md

 **This is not related with Git, we are just creating a very simple web project to play with**

-Let's simulate we add some content to the repository.
+Let's add some content to the repository.

 We will start by creating a very simple web project (this is not related with Git, just setting up a nodejs project and a simple web project that displays a sentence via console log), let's execute the following command: